 - 1. The student may not receive credit for the assignment. - 2.
 If necessary, the involved teacher and/or principal may notify the National Honor Society advisor. - 3.
 The committee, led by the principal, will determine an appropriate punishment based on previous violations and/or academic record.
-At a minimum, though, the student may serve two Saturday Schools.
+At a minimum, though, the student may serve a Friday School.